Indian retail's real problem isn't the last mile. See where the cost hides

 • Workflows for returns and reverse order fulfillment

 ERPAG provides a combined order management system, manufacturing, and inventory layer for growing companies.
 It supports sales orders, purchase orders, and work orders, while keeping inventory levels and BOM usage aligned.
-The cloud-first design lets teams access the system from anywhere, with plans structured per organisation and user count.
+The cloud-first design lets teams access the system from anywhere, with plans structured per organization and user count.

-Key features
+Key features:

 • Sales and purchase orders on a single interface